 - Marienthal makes a follow-up to his 1990 modern jazz Crossroads CD

-- Gambale CD sales quadruple
+- Gambale sales quadruple

 - Patitucci realizes how much he missed playing electric and records a new fusion CD similar to Christian McBride’s Vertical Vision